kevinolega/callcentertrainingtips/_posts/2015-04-20-what-is-is-pumasok-ka-pa-performance.md

 Be positive and just do it.
 Forgive yourself if you suck but don't stop there think of solutions to get better.
 I believe you can do it.
 I used to be a problem agent but with the right attitude and the right strategy, you can make a little regular improvement then you'll eventually reach your goals.

-Do you like more posts like how to succeed with call center work?
-Please let me know.
-Thank you for reading.